Research Computing Services HPC Documentation¶

 The Cambridge Service for Data Driven Discovery (CSD3) is one of the EPSRC Tier2 National HPC Services hosted by Research Computing Services at the University of Cambridge.

 The facility became live in November 2017 and began the next chapter in HPC for the University of Cambridge.
-It was upgraded in 2020, and again in 2021.
+It was upgraded in 2020, and again in 2021 and 2023.

 CSD3 is currently a combination of two platform types:

-- Intel Xeon Scalable Processors (Skylake, Cascade Lake and Ice Lake CPUs)
+- Intel Xeon Scalable Processors (Cascade Lake, Ice Lake and Sapphire Rapids CPUs)

 - NVIDIA A100 GPUs.